Manhattan (song): Lyrics and story

 The song describes, in several choruses, the simple delights of Manhattan for a young couple in love.
 The joke is that these "delights" are really some of the worst, or cheapest, sights that New York has to offer; for example, the stifling, humid stench of the subway in summertime is described as "balmy breezes", while the noisy, grating pushcarts on Mott Street are "gently gliding by".
 A particular Hart delight is the use of New York dialect to rhyme "spoil" with "boy and goil".

 In the first stanza, the couple is obviously too poor to afford a honeymoon to the popular summertime destinations of "Niag'ra" or "other places", so they claim to be happy to "save our fares".
 In the second stanza, they go for a walk down Delancey Street, which was in the 1920s a boisterous commercial strip, part of the working-class Lower East Side.
 In the third stanza, they plan to go to Greenwich Village, to watch "Modern men itch to be free".
+"And Bowling Green you'll see with me" links to the previous paeon to liberty in that after the reading of the Declaration of Independence in 1776, a mob marched on Bowling Green and tore down a statue of King George III.
 In the fourth stanza, it is revealed that the only rural retreat they can afford to go to is "Yonkers", and the only restaurant they can afford is to "starve together in Childs'" – a restaurant chain serving inexpensive meals, popular with middle- and working-class people.
 In later stanzas, other places they will go to are likewise free – Central Park, "the Bronx Zoo", Coney Island, Brighton Beach, and to view the much-criticized statue of "Civic Virtue".
+The final reference to Inspiration Point (Hudson River Greenway), along Old Riverside Drive, refers to how it was a well-known meeting place for lovers, and 'At The Station House we'll end" suggests they may be arrested for public indecency, and couldn't care less.